Video Game Designer Career Information

 - Acquire amateur experience

 Generally, a post-secondary education is recommended.
 However, there isn't one definitive path for this option.
 A common choice is to pursue a video game-specific education, such as a game design diploma or degree.
-This can be an excellent way to gain career-focused skills, but it can also mean overlooking valuable general education components.

 A shorter education that keeps you focused almost exclusively on gaming can certainly come with some valuable benefits.
 These can include the opportunity to forge connections within the industry, learn alongside others who are as passionate as you are, and receive mentorship as you hone your skills and develop a portfolio/demo reel.